sparkflows/sparkflows-docs/docs/operations/jupyter.rst

 3. Access Jupyter Notebook

-Once you Click on ''Jupyter Notebook'', it will open a new Page for Jupyter Notebook and you can run the python code on top of it.
+Once you click on ''Jupyter Notebook'', it will open a new page for Jupyter Notebook and you can run the python code on top of it.

 .. figure:: ..//_assets/operating/jupyter_notebook_url.PNG
    :alt: operating